 So how do you convince your family that you’ll be okay in Thailand?
 How do you convince your significant other to drop their life in America for a life in Thailand?
 I’d say the only way to do this is to expose them to the things that make living in Thailand such a worthwhile pursuit.

-The easiest way to convince your family that Thailand is a great place to move to is to show them the articles here on Thailand Starter Kit.
+The easiest way to convince your family that Thailand is a great place to move to is to show them the articles here on Expat Den.
 But if that isn’t enough, you might need to go to extreme measures.

 This means you may have to bring your family to Thailand so that they can experience the country firsthand.
 My mother, for example, has shown more and more interest in spending longer periods of time in Thailand, and has even looked at houses here.
 Her plan, she says, is to eventually spend six months in Thailand and then another six months in the US.

 Taking Care of Property

 Do you have property in America?
 Then you’re going to have to decide what you’re going to do with it before you move to Thailand.
 Are you going to sell it or rent it out?